chinamike65/hugo-tuolesi/content/book2/book2en.md

 There is a place in Lhasa called Vokacheron, where Master Tsongkhapa once retreated and offered Thirty-seven Point Mandala Offering a million times to the Mandala.

-At that time, he made offerings to Mandala and used the Bodhi Meridian on his right hand to rub the Mandala Plate until the skin around the Bodhi Meridian was completely broken and bleeding, and even the bones inside could be seen, to this extent.
+At that time, he made Mandala offerings and used the Bodhi Meridian on his right hand to rub the Mandala Plate until the skin around the Bodhi Meridian was completely broken and bleeding, and even the bones inside could be seen, to this extent.

-Master Tsongkhapa made offerings to the Mandala a million times, accumulating a lot of good fortune, and dedicating this blessing to the disciples who studied with Master Tsongkhapa in the Gelug Sect and the guardian of Gelug Teachers of teaching.
+Master Tsongkhapa made Mandala offerings a million times, accumulating a lot of good fortune, and dedicating this blessing to the disciples who studied with Master Tsongkhapa in the Gelug Sect and the guardian of Gelug Teachers of teaching.

 Because the blessing of Tsongkhapa's devotion is very, very large, the Gelugpa is usually richer.

 Gelug sect monasteries, Gelug sect disciples, and Gelug sect guardians are usually relatively wealthy, which is somewhat different from other sects.

-This is the reason why Master Tsongkhapa's offering to Mandala was blessed.
+This is the reason why Master Tsongkhapa's Mandala offering  was blessed.

 Our lineage is also the lineage of Master Tsongkhapa.

 With the inheritance of such an accomplished guru, if we practice Mantra according to this lineage, we will definitely be blessed by Master Tsongkhapa, and we will definitely be able to accumulate great blessings.
-This is very important and very important!
+This is very important!

 2. Thirty-seven Point Mandala Offering